microse-rpc/microse-node/README.md

 })();
 ```

-And when declaring modules, just pass an interface to `ModuleProxy`:
+And declare the service as an interface:

 ```ts
 import { ModuleProxy } from "microse/client";